sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 hidden: true
 ---

 SenseML is a query language powered by ML and other techniques that lets you extract structured data from PDF documents.
-For documents that share a consistent format, you can define a collection of custom SenseML queries as a "config" written in JSON.
-If you can write basic SQL queries, you can definitely write SenseML queries!

 SenseML concepts
 ====